DTJF/cmakefbc/_FileFold.md

   further option for \Doxygen).

-\Item{MIRROR_CMD} A keyword followed by a single string containing the command to mirror the local HTML tree to a webserver (`BatchScrpt.sh` in the above example).
+\Item{MIRROR_CMD} A keyword followed by a single string containing the command to mirror the local HTML tree to a webserver (`BatchScript.sh` in the above example).
 See \ref SubSubSecDocWww for details.

 \Item{BAS_SRC} A keyword followed by a list (on or more strings)